It’s finally been a full year since starting my Beat the Market Experiment, a series of three portfolios started on

 - $10,000 Passive Benchmark Portfolio that would serve as both a performance benchmark and an real-world, low-cost portfolio that would be easy to replicate and maintain for DIY investors.

 - $10,000 Beat-the-Benchmark Speculative Portfolio that would simply represent the attempts of an “average guy” who is not a financial professional and gets his news from mainstream sources to get the best overall returns possible.

-- $10,000 Consumer Loan Speculative Portfolio – Split evenly between LendingClub and Prosper, this portfolio is designed to test out the alternative investment of peer-to-peer loans.
+- $10,000 P2P Consumer Lending Speculative Portfolio – Split evenly between LendingClub and Prosper, this portfolio is designed to test out the alternative investment of person-to-person loans.
 The goal is again to beat the benchmark by setting a target return of 8-10% net of defaults.

 $10,000 Benchmark Portfolio as of April 1, 2013.
 My account is held at TD Ameritrade due to their 100 commission-free ETF program that includes free trades on the best low-cost, index ETFs from Vanguard and iShares.
 I funded it with $10,000 and bought all the ETFs required to be fully invested on 11/1/12.
 All trades were commission-free.

 Here’s a screenshot from my account showing exact holdings and their market value on 3/31/13.
 With the current bull market, the benchmark portfolio gained nearly 10% in just 5 months.